gregjohnso/food/README.md

 Notes: This will spontaneously ferment.
 After a week-ish it starts getting super good.
 Use it for making bread, biscuits, etc.

+## Dishes

+### Chawanmushi
+Japanese egg custard.

+- 1 quart dashi
+- 6-7 eggs
+- 1 tablespoon mirin
+- 1 tablespoon soy sauce

+Optional complementary items:
+- Rice
+- Sesame oil
+- Furikaki
+- Green onions

+1) Wisk the eggs but try to minimize adding air, combine ingredients and run to a fine mesh sieve into another bowl.
+2) Steam (until when? in a double boiler?)
+3) Put on rice and put toppings on top

 ## Adult Beverages

 ### Negroni thing